smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 :exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With NULL markers, there is no common agreement upon how to properly deal with null values, neither in practice nor in theory.
 C.J.
 Date, an independent author, lecturer, researcher, and consultant, specializing in relational database theory, is a proponent of rejecting the concept of NULL markers entirely and gives the strong opinion that nulls have no place in the Relational Model.
 E.F.
 Codd, the inventor of the relational model, does include the concept of NULL markers in the Relational Model.
 For more on this debate, I highly suggest C.J Date’s book, “Database in Depth: Relational Theory for Practitioners”.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The examples provided are written in 'Microsoft’s SQL Server T-SQL'.
+:white_check_mark:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The examples provided are written in 'Microsoft’s SQL Server T-SQL'.
 The provided SQL statements can be easily modified to fit your dialect of SQL.
 I welcome any corrections, new tricks, new techniques, dead links, misspellings, or bugs.

 ---------------------------------------------------------
 ### PREDICATE LOGIC